 The ovaries and the breasts are also connected through a genetic component.
 Most notably, researchers have established that BRCA1 and BRCA2 gene mutations can increase the risk of both breast cancer and ovarian cancer.
 Therefore, genetic testing and counseling may be recommended for a woman who is diagnosed with ovarian cancer in order to help her manage her breast cancer risk.
 Likewise, genetic testing and counseling may be recommended for a woman who is diagnosed with breast cancer and has a known family history of breast or ovarian cancer in order to help her manage her ovarian cancer risk.

 If you would like to learn more about the connection between breast cancer and ovarian cancer, you can rapidly connect with a specialist in the renowned Don & Erika Wallace Comprehensive Breast Program Moffitt Cancer Center.
 To request an appointment, call 1-888-663-3488 or complete our new patient registration form online.
-You can benefit from our extensive cancer expertise within one day.
+You can benefit from our extensive cancer expertise as soon as possible.